A Survey on Deep Learning for Theorem Proving: Tasks and Methods

 \subsection{Other Tasks}

-In addition to the primary tasks outlined previously, we briefly list other prediction tasks related or helpful to theorem proving.
-A line of research~\citep{conjecturing_2, tableau_rnn, skip-tree, conjecturing_3} explore automated conjecturing. \citet{latent_space, latent_space_2} investigate proving theorems in the latent space.
+In addition to the primary tasks outlined previously, we briefly list several other prediction tasks that are related or helpful to theorem proving.
+One prominent line of research~\citep{ruletaker, prover, entailmentwriter, proofwriter, fairr, scsearch, metgen, teachable, nlproofs, entailer, fld, prontoqa} focuses on generating step-by-step rationale of a hypothesis from a set of known facts, which answers an open-domain question.
+These works primarily perform FOL rule deduction over natural language, in the form of an entailment tree, an analogy to the proof tree in formal theorem proving.
+Another area of interest~\citep{first_conjecturing, tableau_rnn, skip-tree, conjecturing_3, bengio2024machine, motivation} is automated conjecturing, which aims to discover new and interesting theorems beyond existing data.
+Additionally, research efforts such as \citet{gamepad, ps_gnn_1, curriculum_learning} predict the proof length remained for a goal. \citet{latent_space, latent_space_2} investigate proving theorems in the latent space.
 IsarStep~\citep{isarstep} predicts the intermediate proposition given surrounding proofs.
 Skip-tree~\citep{skip-tree} and PACT~\citep{pact} propose several self-supervised tasks by masking various proof terms for training language models.
-LIME~\citep{lime} constructs three reasoning tasks for deduction, abduction, and induction.
-Recently, \citet{match_2} proposes to match the proofs with theorem statements from a large database and REFACTOR~\citep{refactor} predicts to extract theorems from proofs.
+LIME~\citep{lime} creates three synthetic pre-training tasks inspired by three reasoning primitives of deduction, induction, and abduction, to improve the performance of formal theorem proving.
+Recently, \citet{match_2} proposes to match the informal proofs with theorem statements from a large database, REFACTOR~\citep{refactor} and ATG~\citep{atg} focus on extracting or generating new useful formal theorems from proofs.